 2.4.1: In the 17th century, small landholdings, low-productivity agricultural practices, poor transportation, and adverse weather limited and disrupted the food supply, causing periodic famines.
-By the 18th century, Europeans began to escape from the Malthusian imbalance between population and the food supply, resulting in steady population growth.
+By the 18th century, the balance between population and the food supply stabilized, resulting in steady population growth.

 2.4.1.A: By the middle of the 18th century, higher agricultural productivity and improved transportation increased the food supply, allowing populations to grow and reducing the number of demographic crises (a process known as the Agricultural Revolution).

 2.4.1.B: In the 18th century, plague disappeared as a major epidemic disease, and inoculation reduced smallpox mortality.